yukonblue/yukonblue/README.md

 Outside of iOS development, I’m passionate about software architectures.
 I believe good software architecture is the prerequisite of shipping high-quality software.
+In my spare time I read up on software architectures across multiple disciplines and identify applicabilities across domains.

 I’m also passionate about operating systems, programming languages and compilers, graphics, and artificial intelligence.

-My favorite programming languages are Swift, Rust, C++, and Objective-C.
+My favorite programming languages are Swift, Rust, C++, Objective-C, and Python.